dcedraz/Ruby-Learning/README.md

-- [ ] Read book: Clean Code: A Handbook of Agile Software Craftsmanship (Robert C. Martin)
+- [X] Read book: Clean Code: A Handbook of Agile Software Craftsmanship (Robert C. Martin) - :white_check_mark: Done in Jun 2023
 - [ ] Look for knowledge about Docker, Kubernetes, CI/CD, Unit testing, Cloudbees, Jetbrains.
 Basically how to program in a team.

+- Joined [Advent of Code](https://adventofcode.com/) in 2023, the challenge resolutions can be found under the `aoc` folder.